Advaita Vedanta: Anubhava ('experience')

 The Vivekachudamani "explicit[ly] declar[es] that experience (anubhuti) is a pramana, or means of knowing (VCM 59)," and neo-Vedanta also accepts anubhava ("personal experience") as a means of knowledge.
 Dalal and others state that anubhava does not center around some sort of "mystical experience," but around the correct knowledge of Brahman.
-Nikhalananda conquers, stating that (knowledge of) Atman and Brahman can only be reached by buddhi, "reason," stating that mysticism is a kind of intuitive knowledge, while buddhi is the highest means of attaining knowledge.
+Nikhalananda concurs, stating that (knowledge of) Atman and Brahman can only be reached by buddhi, "reason," stating that mysticism is a kind of intuitive knowledge, while buddhi is the highest means of attaining knowledge.

 Adhyaropa Apavada - imposition and negation

 Since Gaudapada, who adopted the Buddhist four-cornered negation which negates any positive predicates of 'the Absolute', a central method in Advaita Vedanta to express the inexpressable is the method called Adhyaropa Apavada.
 In this method, which was highly estimated by Satchidanandendra Saraswati, a property is imposed (adhyaropa) on Atman to convince one of its existence, whereafter the imposition is removed (apavada) to reveal the true nature of Atman as nondual and undefinable.
 In this method, "That which cannot be expressed is expressed through false attribution and subsequent denial."
 As Shankara writes, "First let me bring them on the right path, and then I will gradually be able to bring them round to the final truth afterwards."
 For example, Atman, the real "I," is described as witness, giving "it" an attribute to separate it from non-self.
 Since this implies a duality between observer and observed, next the notion of "witness" is dropped, by showing that the Self cannot be seen and is beyond qualifications, and only that what is remains, without using any words: